-Starting Ph.D. research at Institute of Environmental Medicine, Karolinska Institutet from January 2018, my doctoral thesis mainly focuses on the role of human gut microbiome alteration on the risk of amyotrophic lateral sclerosis (ALS).
+I had done my Ph.D research at Institute of Environmental Medicine, Karolinska Institutet.
+My doctoral thesis was exploring the role of biomedical factors in the risk and prognosis of amyotrophic lateral sclerosis.

 Before that, I obtained my master's degree in Epidemiology and Biostatistics from the Fudan University, China in June 2016 and then worked as a biostatistician in Johnson & Johnson (China) Investments Ltd., Shanghai, China.

 I excel at managing and analyzing real-world big data by using SAS.
 Other software including STATA, R, or Python works for me as well.
-I first-authored a book (only have Chinese version) to introduce the health-workers to these four commonly used software from basic coding to advanced use.
+I collaborated with other talented researchers and wrote a book (only have Chinese version) to introduce health workers to these four commonly used software from basic coding to advanced use.
 This book has been published by Tsinghua University Press in June 2021 (No. of pages: 623).

 Link to this book: http://www.tup.tsinghua.edu.cn/booksCenter/book_08647801.html

-Different study designs (e.g., matched cohort study, matched case-control study, longitudianl study, and case-control study) in various datasets (e.g., Swedish health registers, Stockholm CREAtinine Measurement (SCREAM) project, nationwide gastrointestinal ESPRESSO histopathology cohort, and ALSrisc study) are applied to answer the aforementioned questions.
+Various study designs (e.g., matched cohort study, matched case-control study, longitudianl study, and case-control study) in various datasets (e.g., Swedish national healthcare registers and nationwide gastrointestinal ESPRESSO histopathology cohort) are applied to answer the aforementioned questions.